miteshsevani/telegraph/README.md

 Given that I click the Likes button in the comments area
 * Then then the comments should display in order of most likes - :white_check_mark:
 * And the comments should show most liked first - :white_check_mark:

+### :mega: Unit testing
+* I have done unit tetsing on the format date function
+* There are a few more I could do time permitting